What we're doing, when it will happen, potential impact and how we're funding the works.

 Fountains and decking area

-The 3 sunken fountains are broken and beyond repair.
-They'll be filled in and the old wooden decking removed so the area can be covered over with the same buff-coloured high friction surface.
+The 3 sunken fountains were broken and beyond repair.
+They have been filled in and the old wooden decking removed and the area covered with a flat surface.

 The water features were installed in 2000.
 From the start they've been challenging and expensive to run consistently because of the limited water storage tank capacity and below ground mechanical operating system.